letv1nnn/Parking-Space-Monitoring-System/README.md

 ## Description
 This project is a basic face detection system using OpenCV's Haar cascade classifiers.
 It detects faces and eyes from a video file and displays them with annotations.
+NOTE: Review the code in the main file, there are several placeholders for the files and dependencies.

 ---